RSGBelgium/rsgbelgium-website/README.md

 Example work flow:

-`rsync -varPn--delete -e ssh _site rsgbelgium@rsg-belgium.iscbsc.org:/home/rsgbelgium/rsg-belgium.iscbsc.org/`
+`rsync - --delete -e ssh _site/ rsgbelgium@rsg-belgium.iscbsc.org:/home/rsgbelgium/rsg-belgium.iscbsc.org/`

 Omit the `-n` dry flag for an actual sync to occur.
+Don't forget the `/` at the end of the `_site` directory to push the *contents* of the directory rather than the directory itself.